-There are three types of alerts in Nagios Log Server can be defined:
+There are three types of alerts in Nagios Log Server:

-- Query - These are based on the results of a query that has already been defined (located in the Dashboard menu), hence you will need to have a query defined before creating an alert. - With these alerts, data is queried on an interval (usually five minutes) and is checked for any abnormalities.
-This means that, for a critical issue, alerts may be delayed by up to that check interval. - Information on queries can be found in the Analyzing Logs With Nagios Log Server documentation. - Real-Time - Real-time alerts are a way to circumvent the delay associated with interval-based queries.
-Instead, they exist in the Logstash configuration itself, checking each event as it comes in for that "abnormal" criteria. - This feature should be used sparingly, as too many Logstash filters may degrade performance.
-However, for certain critical events this may be worth the cost. - Host Freshness - Alert based on previously configured hosts where log data is no longer being received by your Nagios Log Server instances from these hosts.
+- Query - These are based on the results of queries you have defined in the Dashboard menu, hence you will need to have a query defined before creating an alert. - With these alerts, data is queried on an interval (usually five minutes) and is checked for any abnormalities.
+This means that, for a critical issue, alerts may be delayed by up to that check interval. - Information on queries can be found in the Analyzing Logs With Nagios Log Server documentation. - Real-Time

+Real-time alerts are a way to circumvent the delay associated with interval-based queries.
+Instead, they exist in the Logstash configuration itself, checking each event as it comes in for that "abnormal" criteria.
+This feature should be used sparingly, as too many Logstash filters may degrade performance.
+However, for certain critical events this may be worth the cost.

+Host Freshness

+Alert based on previously configured hosts where log data is no longer being received by your Nagios Log Server instances from these hosts.

-Alerting In Nagios Log Server
+Alerting in Nagios Log Server